-In the 19th Century two “world” religions; Islamic religion and Christianity were both making significant advances in Africa.
-Often they were in serious competition and and so the case was in Buganda.
+In the 19th Century, 2 religions; Islam and Christianity were both making significant advances in Africa.
+Often they were in serious competition and so the case was in Buganda.
 But this should not disguise the fact that both Islam and Christianity were in many ways complementary.
 Both were called “diini” in contradistinction to the traditional African religious heritage.
 Both offered a “world view,” a universal explanation of life with all its opportunities and problems.
 Such systems seemed increasingly relevant to societies, like Buganda, which were being drawn into a larger world.

 Christianity came late to Uganda compared with many other parts of Africa.
 Missionaries first arrived at the court of Kabaka Muteesa in 1877, almost a century after the missionary impetus from Europe had begun.
 And yet within 25 years Uganda had become one of the most successful mission fields in the whole of Africa.

 Uganda is religiously diverse nation with Christianity and Islam being the most widely professed religions.
 According to the 2014 census, over 84% percent of the population was Christian while about 14% percent of the population adhered to Islam (mainly Sunni).
 In 2009 the northern and west Nile regions were dominated by Roman Catholics, and Iganga District in the east of Uganda had the highest percentage of Muslims.